keuxkulwichanath58-jpg/Xxl/README.md

 end
 return true
 end
--- ฟังก์ชันตรวจสอบการมองเห็น (Raycast WallCheck) เพื่อไม่ให้ล็อกทะลุกำแพง
+-- STREAMING_CHUNK:Initializing WallCheck and Target Finder...
 local function isVisible(targetPart)
 if not LocalPlayer.Character or not LocalPlayer.Character:FindFirstChild("Head") then return true